chaseruskin/verb/README.md

 2. Write a __testbench__ in HDL (Verilog, VHDL, ...) specifying when to send a set of inputs to the dut and specifying when to compare the set of simulation outputs with a set of expected outputs

-To help accomplish both of these tasks, Verb comes equipped with a collection of functions, known as __Verb drivers__, that are implemented at both the hardware and software levels.
-Users are encouraged to use the drivers to reduce the boilerplate code associated with the common structure across tests.
+To help accomplish both of these tasks, Verb comes equipped with a collection of low-level driver functions, known as __Verb Conjugations__, that are implemented at both the hardware and software levels.
+By using the conjugations, much of the boilerplate associated with common testbench structures is reduced.

 Verb focuses on functional verification techniques for hardware simulation.
 Read [Verifying Hardware with Verb](https://chaseruskin.github.io/verb/) to learn more about Verb and how to use it in your next hardware project.

 ## Installing

-Verb is available as 3 separate components: a library for software drivers, a library for hardware drivers, and a command-line application for assisting in development as well as running pre-simulation and post-simulation processes.
+Verb is available as 3 separate components: a library for software conjugations (drivers), a library for hardware conjugations (drivers), and a command-line application for assisting in development as well as running pre-simulation and post-simulation processes.

 Any of the components may have one or more implementations; install the components in the programming language or HDL you prefer.
 See [Installing](https://chaseruskin.github.io/verb/starting/installing.html) for more details and available implementations.